azoth-lang/azoth.language.reference/src/optional-types.md

 need the above representation.
 Thus for the type `R??`, the inner optional being `none` is represented by a zero reference, while the outer optional being `none` is represented by the value `1` in the `byte` following the reference bits.

+Optional booleans can be further optimized with a special case type.
+For this, `false` is zero, `true` is one and values above one are used to represent `none` at various layers of nested optional types.
+This makes the total size of most optional booleans still one byte and means that implicit conversion from `bool` to `bool?` is a no-op.

 The reasons this is a good representation are as follows: